About Artist Maiko Yamamoto

 She holds a BFA in Theatre from Simon Fraser University’s School for the Contemporary Arts and a Masters of Applied Arts in Visual Art from Emily Carr University of Art + Design.

-Maiko was the co-recipient of the 2019 Siminovitch Prize in Directing, with James Long.
+Maiko was the co-recipient of the 2019 Siminovitch Prize in Directing, with Theatre Replacement co-founder, James Long.

 Maiko Web-18.jpg